 Boiler Safety and Maintenance

-Commercial boilers can be unpredictable systems containing very hot water or steam under high pressure.
+Commercial boilers can be unpredictable systems containing very hot water under high pressure.
 Therefore, care must be taken to make sure the boiler is clean and working properly and that all safety systems are functional and ready to work if required.
-Hot water or steam leaks can pose a serious risk of causing injuries or damage.
-Commercial boilers can potentially explode, which can result in serious injuries or even death as well as significant damage to your commercial facility.
+Hot water leaks can pose a serious risk of causing injuries or damage.
+Commercial boilers can potentially explode in the worst circumstances, which can result in serious injuries or even death as well as significant damage to your commercial facility.

 It is imperative that your commercial boiler receives regular preventive maintenance from a professional heating engineer.
 This maintenance not only ensures the system works correctly and at its highest level of efficiency but that it also works safely.

 Here at Flexiheat UK, we realise that finding and purchasing a new commercial boiler is a complicated business.
 This is made far worse by the confusing terms used to describe boilers.
 This is our guide to these commercial boiler technical terms, to help make your search easier.

 The term condensate is used regularly.
-Throughout the process of producing heat, the boiler will produce some condensation.
-This needs to leave your building or premises through an outside wall.
+Throughout the process of producing heat, the boiler will produce some condensation of the flue gases in a condensing boiler.
+This needs to leave your building or premises normally through an outside wall.
 In addition, some of the condensation will turn to liquid and need draining away.
 This is normally through a pipe that connects to your pre-existing drainage system.

 This term has increased in popularity, as modern boilers are all fitted with condensing technology.
 This means it is capable of condensing the gas into heat for your business.
 The benefit of condensing technology is that a lot more of the waste gases are recycled and turned into more heat, which is far more cost effective and better for the environment.